akuklev/HOCC/why_compute.md

 Constructors `c : |T|` should map to types dependent on `((r : Reductions[c]) -> F[r.to])`.
 Higher
 constructors `e : Extensons[t]` should evaluate to maps `F[e.from] -> F[e]`.

+Now we have to describe functors (functions A (-> B -> ··· ) -> Z, where A..Z are prototypes) and how definitions of inductive type families over prototypes work, it'll be enough for doing “eating” itself.
+Also say a few words on how displayed types and types over prototypes are related.

+Ask Nikolai Kudasow how this stuff fits with rzk-lang.github.io, that deals with what we call “universes” here, i.e. essentially synthetic categories.